vineetsagar7/ipldashboard.github.io/README.md

 # Tech:

 1. VueJs: To create the SPA.
-2. vue-chartJs: Wrapper for chart.js for creating beautiful charts.
+2. Vue-chartJs: Wrapper for chart.js for creating beautiful charts.
 3. Material-ui: Used to give better layout, padding, responsive animation and transition.
 4. Nodejs: serve the content from different server so api can be cached for offline purpose.
 5. Heroku: Used to host the nodeJs server.